 The St. Francis de Sales School for Pastoral Ministry

-The mission of the Saint Francis de Sales School for Pastoral Ministry is to form lay people to be “missionary disciples,” inspired and equipped to bring the Good News of Jesus Christ to the world.
+The mission of the Saint Francis de Sales School for Pastoral Ministry is to form adults to be “missionary disciples,” inspired and equipped to bring the Good News of Jesus Christ to their families, parishes and the wider world.